bitcoin-dot-org/Bitcoin.org/_includes/guide_payment_processing.md

 Charlie, the client, is shopping on a website run by Bob, the businessman.
-Charlie adds a few items to his shopping cart and clicks the Checkout With Bitcoin button.
+Charlie adds a few items to his shopping cart and clicks the "Checkout With Bitcoin" button.

 Bob's server automatically adds the following information to its invoice database: